Particular/docs.particular.net/nservicebus/logging/index.md

  * Error
  * Fatal

-Configuring global threshold to a specific level as described above means that all messages below that level are discarded.
+Configuring the global threshold to one of the levels described above means that all messages below that level are discarded.
 For example setting the threshold value to `Warn` means that only `Warn`, `Error` and `Fatal` messages are written.

 The `LogManager` class is the entry point for the logging configuration.
 If needed, it allows using custom logging integrations (see below).
-It also allows customizing the default built-in logging.
+It also allows customization of the default built-in logging.
 The `Use` generic method returns the `LoggingFactoryDefinition`-derived object that provides the customization APIs.

 partial: level